qe-installation-and-migration/agama-integration-test-webpack/README.md

                                  default is headless mode)
       -d, --delay <miliseconds>  Delay between the browser actions, useful in headed mode (default: 0)
+      -c, --continue             Continue the test after a failure (the default is abort on error)
       --help                     display help for command

 Full example for running the browser in the English locale, using local Chrome